luciasalar/suicideDetection/README.md

 * clpsych_model.py: This file contains script to train the basic ML models.

-* Features.py: This file contains script to Construct the features based on the users set provided in the basic training file.
+* Features.py: This file contains script to Construct the features based on the users set provided in the basic training file [Features extraction].